lingskr/Vietnamese-Corpus-and-Dictionary/README.md

 ## Wikipedia Dictionary

 This project integrates the Vietnamese dictionary from Wikipedia.
-Users can find the definition and related information of words in the following ways